marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - The identifier of the purpose registered in the PDND Platform, associated with the intended e-Service.
 It is mandatory only if the requested Voucher is for e-Service (i.e., not for Interoperability API).
       - [`MODI`_], [`PDND`_]
     * - **digest**
       - JSON object containing the digest of the ``TrackingEvidence`` JWT.
-It is mandatory only when complying with ``AUDIT_REST_02``.
+It is mandatory only if the requested Voucher is for e-Service (i.e., not for Interoperability API), and when complying with ``AUDIT_REST_02``.
 If present, it MUST contain the following claims:

         - **alg**: JSON string representing the hashing algorithm;
         - **value**: JSON string representing the value of the digest.